 VR-embedded technologies offer more experiential learning and training.
 Professor Jeremy Bailenson, the founder of Stanford University’s Virtual Human Interaction Lab, claims that compared to other AI applications, with a VR application, users retain a third more information from their immersive experience.

 VR is related to all kinds of simulations.
 In the context of risk management, it can be effective in modeling emergency situations, especially for technology-heavy and hazardous industries.
 With a VR headset that recreates entirely new landscapes, employees can be trained to deal with catastrophic situations without endangering their lives.

 For instance, in the industrial segment, VR-driven technologies allow the simulation of a nuclear reactor meltdown or other major infrastructure failures.
 In a civil context, it can replicate emergency response to different catastrophic disasters.

 By applying VR, companies can also improve initial training and skill maintenance of dangerous equipment, thereby handling complex systems and managing safety issues connected with critical risks.

 Augmented Realities and Risk Maintenance

-While VR is mostly applied for training and education for threats prevention, AR can be used as a powerful tool for asset maintenance and risk assessments.
+While VR is mostly applied for training and education for threat prevention, AR can be used as a powerful tool for asset maintenance and risk assessments.
 Enhancing the view of the real world with imposed digital information, AR offers a significant number of potential applications in the broad field of risk management.

 Another fascinating application is of great value for the instruction area.
-AR can provide field workers with AR-powered devices, which will overlay, for example, power lines, gas line assets or water pipes onto the standard map image, resulting in fewer human errors and therefore enhancing safety.
+AR can provide field workers with AR-powered devices, which will overlay, for example, power lines, gas line assets, or water pipes onto the standard map image, resulting in fewer human errors and therefore enhancing safety.